Supporting New Zealand small businesses for 5 years.

 It’s this payment that you’re able to deduct.
 In this example, it means you could deduct $1800 for your tax bill at the end of the financial year.

 Of course, the flipside to this is you cannot deduct the portion of the repayment that goes towards the loan’s principal.
-Attempting to do so will lead to a refusal of the deduction from the NZTO.
+The principal is non deductible, and attempting to do so will lead to a refusal of the deduction from the NZTO.
 If you’d tried to get a larger deduction than you’re eligible for, this refusal could have serious cash flow implications.

 Thus, it’s crucial that you fully understand the breakdown of your loan repayments before you make deductions.